There are five things you need to know about this Baked Gnocchi Recipe.

 - A three-year old could make it, it’s so easy.
 I’m not kidding.
 Get your kids in the kitchen and have them help make this one.

 - It makes you feel like you are out for a fancy Italian meal with all the comfort food requirements of cheesy, tomato saucy goodness.

-All you need to make this are pre-made gnocchi, marinara sauce, shredded mozzarella, and some fresh basil.
+All you need to make this four-ingredient baked gnocchi recipe are the following ingredients: pre-made gnocchi, marinara sauce, shredded mozzarella, and some fresh basil.
 THAT’S IT.

 I’ve used homemade whole wheat ricotta gnocchi and marinara sauce to make this, but more often than not I use store-bought potato gnocchi and a jar of Rao’s marinara sauce (the BEST) to make it extra easy.

 I almost always have the ingredients to make this on hand at any given time- since everything but the basil are pantry ingredients, it’s a great thing to keep as a backup meal for when you don’t have time to go to the store.

 First, cook the gnocchi by placing carefully into salted boiling water.
 Remove with a slotted spoon when they float to the top.

 It only takes about 3 minutes for this to happen.
 Hooray!

 Now… I made this dish extra adorable by cooking individual portions in 5-inch mini cast-iron skillets.
 You can certainly use a larger skillet, ceramic or other individual baking vessels, or a regular baking dish to make this.